 There is no separate application process for the Hopkins Sommer Scholarship.
-If you are interested in a Hopkins Sommer Scholarship, you must apply to and be accepted by a doctoral program or the Master of Public Health (MPH) program at the Bloomberg School.
-Doctoral students are nominated for the scholarship after completing one full academic year.
+If you are interested in a Hopkins Sommer Scholarship, you must apply to and be accepted by the Master of Public Health (MPH) program at the Bloomberg School.

 Those interested in the Hopkins Sommer Scholars Program are invited to address one of the following questions in the personal statement on the application for admission: